ozdemirht/generative-ai/RAG0/Readme.md

 there will be more challenges and lessons learned and finally evolving best practices.

 ## Continuous Maintenance

 Today, there are MLOps best practices to manage model drift.
+Handling the concept drift in agentic solutions will be the same at **high level**.

-LLM vendors will continue to offer new models at different cost/performance points.
+LLM vendors will continue to offer new models at different cost/performance points as well as concept drift may shift the expected input distribution.
+If the solution is leveraging polyglot LLM approach, then there will be many LLMs in the system.
+For instance, *Guardrail Agent*, sanitizing output, may leverage different LLM while *Quiz Generating Agent* is using another LLM.

-For instance, what the scope of change is
+For instance, the scope of change is
-- when the chosen embedding needs to change, or
+- when the chosen embedding needs to change (*a better embedding model with different dimensions*),
-- when the chosen LLM model needs to change.
+- when the chosen LLM models need to change (*LLM model upgrade*),
+- when the prompts need to change (*found a better prompt*),
+- when the golden sets need to change, or
+- when the configuration parameters need to change.

-Is moving to better and brighter LLM model the same as replacing our current machine with a brand new one?
+Is moving to a better and brighter LLM model the same as replacing our current machine with a brand new one?
-These changes will likely to require in-depth assessments before making a decision.
+These changes will likely to require in-depth impact assessments considering dependencies (& cascading) before making a decision.
+From the lens of system design, is it a viable approach to reuse *Guardrail Agent*, analogous to creating an in-house agentic framework by Center Of Excellence?

-Eventually, these should be reduced to managing these changes as a system configuration data in a secure hub (like [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)).
+Eventually, these should be reduced to managing these changes as a versioned system configuration data in a secure hub (like [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)).
+As always, a capability to rollback to a previous stable state is crucial in ops.

 **Cost of change** is an important criteria to verify in each step of SDLC processes.
 Our processes should be biased towards avoiding **cascaded changes** in these systems.